eProsima/Micro-XRCE-DDS-docs/docs/client.rst

 The function will return ``true`` if the sent data have been confirmed, ``false`` otherwise.

 :session: Session structure previously initialized.
-:timeout: Maximun time for waiting to a new message, in milliseconds.
+:timeout: Maximun waiting time for a new message, in milliseconds.
           For waiting without timeout, set the value to ``UXR_TIMEOUT_INF``

 ------